-Architects face greater demands than ever in 2022.
+Architects face greater demands now more than ever.
 Not only is there a dearth of qualified construction professionals - the industry is currently facing a worker shortage of nearly 500,000--to bring designs to life, but buildings are increasingly being scrutinized for their energy efficiency and ability to withstand natural disasters.

 Keep reading for a detailed analysis of 5 of the most innovative architectural materials for buildings.

 Exterior insulation finishing systems, otherwise known as eifs stucco, are a type of cladding that provides wall exteriors with an insulated, finished surface.
 Although it is similar to traditional stucco in appearance, it has a couple of distinct advantages over the classic material:

 - It is 80% lighter than traditional stucco, making for easier installation

 - It is much more energy-efficient, with an R-value between 4 and 5.6, compared to traditional stucco’s 0.2 mark